Michigan Driving Laws for Seniors and Older Drivers

 Michigan License Renewal Rules for Older Drivers

-Vision test: Required at renewal.
-SOS personnel will conduct a test free.
-If the SOS requires it, the driver must have an additional eye test performed by an outside ophthalmologist or optometrist, who must complete a Vision Specialist's Statement of Examination and conduct the exam within six months of the renewal request.
+If the SOS requires it, you must have an additional eye test performed by an outside ophthalmologist or optometrist, who must complete a Vision Specialist's Statement of Examination.
+Your eye doctor must conduct the exam within six months of the renewal request.

-• You renewed online or by mail at your last renewal
+• You renewed online, by mail, or at a self-service station for your last two renewals.

-• It has been more than four years since your last in-person renewal, or
+• It's been 12 years or more since your last in-person renewal.

 • no freeway driving